 Manchester, Vermont, close to Aspen-owned Stratton Mountain, is also a nice Vermont town with a delightful village that offers an abundance of shopping (including outlet shopping) and some great dining and lodging options.
 This area is also a popular town for second homes.

 Vermont is gorgeous, and it’s no wonder why it’s a popular place to build a new home.
 The quiet and rural living is ideal now more than ever as we all try to social distance ourselves.
-It’s much easier to do in Vermont and there is so much to do throughout the state outside during all four seasons.
+It’s much easier to do in Vermont.
+There is so much to do throughout the state outside during all four seasons.
 Are you interested in building a new timber frame home in Vermont?
 Give us a call today at 800.636.0993, we would be happy to speak with you about your new home project.